In Sardinia, a long-kept Italian pasta secret is now up for grabs

 “Pasta was a food product requested by merchants, elites and sovereigns,” Galoppini said.
 The large amount of flour needed and conservation problems made dry pasta a luxury product.
 Today, “a pack of pasta doesn’t cost much.
 But at the beginning of 1400, a kilo of pasta was worth twice a kilo of meat.”

-According to Paolo Solinas, a gastronomy expert in Sardinian food culture, su filindeu was mentioned in several documents during medieval times.
+According to Paolo Solinas, an expert in Sardinian food culture, su filindeu was mentioned in several documents during medieval times.
 However, he believes that the roots of the hair-thin pasta can be found at least 1,000 years ago in Arab culture.

 Solinas explained that the meaning of the name is not clear.
-One wave of thought cites the translation of su filindeu by Italian writer Grazia Deledda, winner of the Nobel Prize in literature in 1926, into the “threads of God.”
+One school of thought cites the translation of su filindeu by Italian writer Grazia Deledda, winner of the Nobel Prize in literature in 1926, into the “threads of God.”
 However, Solinas thinks the term probably evolved from the Arabic word fidaws, meaning “hair” or “thin as hair.”

 “When we talk about food history, often we don’t take into account migrations and ethnic mixing from exchanges and invasions,” Solinas said in Italian.
 “Every food culture, everywhere, has an ethnic and mestizo nature.”